A comparative study on $B \rar K^\ast \ell^+ \ell^-$ and $B \rar K_0^\ast (1430) \ell^+ \ell^-$ decays in the Supersymmetric Models: Numerical results

-It follows from these results that the dominant contribution comes from term proportional to $C_7$ in region I (low invariant mass region), and this can be attributed to the existence of the factor $1/q^2$.
-At LHCb $10^{11}$--$10^{12}$ pairs are expected to be produced, the expected number of events for the $B \rar K_0^\ast(1430) \mu^+ \mu^-$ decay in the low invariant mass region is of the order of $10^4$--$10^5$.
-Since, this region is sensitive to the sign of $C_7$ in the SUSY I model, the study of branching ratio in this region can give valuable information about the SYSY effects.
-Moreover, comparing the value of the branching ratio for the $B \rar K_0^\ast(1430) \mu^+ \mu^-$ decay with and without long distance effects can give valuable results to check structure of the effective Hamiltonian.
-The smallness of the value of ${\cal B} (B \rar K_0^\ast(1430) \tau^+ \tau^-)$ can be attributed to the small phase volume of this decay.
+These results depict that the dominant contribution comes from term proportional to $C_7$ in region I (low invariant mass region), and this can be attributed to the existence of the factor $1/q^2$.
+At LHCb $10^{11}$--$10^{12}$ pairs are expected to be produced, the expected number of events for the $B \rar K_0^\ast(1430) \mu^+ \mu^-$ decay in the low invariant mass region is the order of $10^4$--$10^5$.
+Since this region is sensitive to the sign of $C_7$ in the SUSY I model, the study of branching ratio in this region can provide valuable information about the SUSY effects.
+In particular, SUSY I and SUSY II can be distinguished by $B \rar K_0^\ast(1430)$ channel much better than $B \rar K^\ast$ channel(see table 4).
+When value of the branching ratio for the $B \rar K_0^\ast(1430) \mu^+ \mu^-$ decay is considered both with and without long distance effects, valuable results to check structure of the effective Hamiltonian can be achieved.
+The small value of ${\cal B} (B \rar K_0^\ast(1430) \tau^+ \tau^-)$ can be attributed to the small phase volume of this decay.
 Furthermore, SUSY models can enhance the branching ratio up to one order of magnitude with respect to the SM values for both $\mu$ and $\tau $ cases.
 The significant discrepancy in the non-resonance regions (low $q^2$ and high $q^2$ regions) can be studied for the effects of not only NHBs but also for NP effects.